 Win Tickets ($70): Animals As Leaders @ Crystal Ballroom | w/ Car Bomb, Alluvial, Instrumental Progressive Metal

-We are giving away a pair of tickets to Animals As Leaders @ Crystal Ballroom on November 1.
+We are giving you another chance to win a pair of tickets to Animals As Leaders @ Crystal Ballroom on November 1.
 To win, comment below on this post why you’d like to attend.
 Winner will be drawn and emailed October 24.

 From our sponsors: